 A clarifying rinse of apple cider vinegar will help rinse away all of the grime and help tame frizz.
 An acidic rinse will smooth the hair shaft down after the alkaline soap (your shampoo bar) raised the scales to get everything clean.
 You can use lemon juice, vinegar (white or apple cider, I use apple cider), or even kombucha.

-My recipe is 1 tbsp apple cider vinegar to 1 cup water.
+My recipe is 1 tbsp apple cider vinegar to 4 cups water.
 I mix up 4 cups of the rinse in a large bowl and take it into the shower with me.
-Then after the first rinse, I dip my hair into it, squish the mounds of hair around, pour the rest over my head and rinse it all out.
+Then after the first rinse, I dip my hair into it, squish the mounds of hair around, pour the rest over my head. and rinse it all out.